Table of Contents

 Not having the funds to make the repair is not an excuse.
 For the homeowner, when you have something that needs to be repaired, you can simply determine and rank the importance based on your ability to pay for the repair.

 This isn’t the case when you become a landlord.
-Your tenant will expect (and rightfully so) that repairs will be made in a timely manner.
+Your resident will expect (and rightfully so) that repairs will be made in a timely manner.

 When you own rental property, understand that this is a business venture with specific laws surrounding it.